-My workstation setup and tools I use.
+My development setup and tools.

 Here are some tools, software, hardware and tech stacks that I usually use in case you're interested.
 These list offers insights into my current setup and the resources I rely on.